A kinetic approach to consensus-based segmentation of biomedical images: Kinetic models for image segmentation

 In the limit $\epsilon \rightarrow 0^+$ we formally obtain:

 Next, we may integrate back by parts and restoring the original variables we get the following Fokker-Planck-type equation

 provided the following boundary condition is satisfied

-In \eqref{eq:FP} the nonlocal operator $\mathscr{B}_{\Delta_1,\Delta_2}[\cdot]$ corresponds to the one defined in \eqref{eq:B}.
+{We highlight how the analytical equilibrium distribution of \eqref{eq:FP} is not generally available unless $P_{\Delta_1,\Delta_2} \equiv 1$, see e.g. \cite{T06} for a related setting. } In \eqref{eq:FP} the nonlocal operator $\mathscr{B}_{\Delta_1,\Delta_2}[\cdot]$ corresponds to the one defined in \eqref{eq:B}.
 We may observe how the obtained model is equivalent to the Fokker Planck equation~\eqref{eq:MF} in absence of the diffusion coefficient, i.e. in the case $\sigma^2=0$.
+Furthermore, in the case $P_{\Delta_1,\Delta_2} \equiv 1$ and in the absence of diffusion we can prove that the energy is dissipated in time, consistently with what we observed in Section~\ref{subsect:Boltzmann}.